addania/coding/src/pages/Array_Methods_Reduce.md

 **current value** - value at which we are currently iterating, initially this will be value of second element in array which is number 4 (unless we set initial value, then the initial currentValue will be the first element)

-There can be other arguments like currentIndex (index of currentValue where the itteration currently happens) but the most basic example is with above-mentioned two.
+There can be other arguments like currentIndex (index of currentValue where the iteration currently happens) but the most basic example is with above-mentioned two.

 Each iteration ( or function call ) will deliver a returning value!
 It means on each step return will be executed.
 This returning value is going to get passed into next step!